umogal/SentimentAnalyser/README.md

 Developed as a command-line utility in Python, this tool analyzes sentiment and extracts key features from textual data.

-Initially created locally in my spare time for experimentation and learning, the GitHub repository was established after ensuring the tool was designed for reliable operation in production environments.
+Initially created locally in my spare time for experimentation and learning, the GitHub repository was established after ensuring the tool was designed for reliable operation in production environments (?)
+Things might break, see below.

 # **W.I.P : Expect Breaking Changes and Awesome New Features**